 Singapore Laws and You

 International students are guests of the Republic of Singapore.
 It is important that you know the laws of the land and your responsibilities as a foreign student while studying here.
 International students are subjected to some of the laws applicable to Singapore citizens.
 There are also specific laws and regulations pertaining to international students.
+International students are not to engage in any form of employment or industrial attachment paid or unpaid without a valid work pass issued by the Ministry of Manpower, Singapore.

 - Loitering and congregating